 Grants are available in two categories:

-The Ken Evenson Memorial Grant provides up to $400 available specifically for research on our native cats.
-One grant will be awarded each calendar year.
+The Ken Evenson Memorial Grant, up to $1500, is available specifically for research on our native cats (mountain lion, lynx, and bobcat).
+One grant may be awarded annually.